What is Waldorf education?

 Does the school provide transportation to and from school?

-No. Please visit our Transportation page to learn more.
+No, however we do have a Carpool Program and support biking and walking to school.
+Please visit our Transportation page to learn more.

 Is there a before and after school program?